What is Infinitive?

 In the examples below “to aid,” and “to eat,” functions as adjective modifying the nouns ‘laptop’, and ‘lunch’ respectively.

 - Andy installed a computer program in his laptop to aid his project.

 - The boys visit McDonald’s to eat lunch.

-2. Adverb modifying a verb — The infinitives in the example below modifies the verbs ‘want’ and ‘work’ to make a desired meaning expressing the reason for doing the action of the verbs.
+The infinitives in the example below modifies the verbs ‘want’ and ‘work’ to make a desired meaning expressing the reason for doing the action of the verbs.

 - I love my wife so much, I want to buy her a gift.